MAKOplasty: Robotic Surgery

 - Patellofemoral compartment (in front of the knee).

-From there, degeneration is assessed.
+Next your doctor will assess degeneration.
 The most common area for degeneration is the medial compartment.
 Although the arthritic process typically starts in one compartment, with time it may progress to the other compartments.
 As the knee degenerates, the smooth cartilage that lines the knee joint deteriorates.
 This cartilage helps remove friction, distributes the joint forces uniformly and helps cushion the forces by acting like a shock absorber.
 Unfortunately, this cartilage is one part of the body that cannot repair and regenerate itself.
-Once that cartilage is gone, it is gone permanently.

 Partial Knee Replacement